Women in the Paris Commune: The

-One of the first movements openly claiming to be a mass feminist movement, the Union des femmes pour la défense de Paris et les soins aux blessés (Union of Women for the Defense of Paris and the Care of the Wounded) was created on April 11, 1871, in a café on rue du Temple by Nathalie Lemel and Élisabeth Dmitrieff.
+One of the first movements openly claiming to be a mass feminist movement, the Union des femmes pour la défense de Paris et les soins aux blessés (Union of Women for the Defense of Paris and the Care of the Wounded) was created on 11 April 1871, in a café on rue du Temple by Nathalie Lemel and Élisabeth Dmitrieff.
 In its first appeal, this association positioned the Commune within the framework of the struggle for the emancipation of the working class, its two founders being members of the International Workers' Association (IWA), but the demands were broadened.
 In their minds, the work of the Union des femmes added to that of the International since the domination of men over women was one of the elements of the class struggle.

 This union aimed to involve women more in the Commune through clubs and neighborhood meetings.
-The Union, well structured, was then be able to organize support committees in each district allowing all ambulances to be provided by women.
+The Union, well structured, was then able to organize support committees in each district allowing all ambulances to be provided by women.
 The Union took on a charitable role, taking over the place of the Church following the decree of separation of Church and State in schools and hospitals.

 The Union demanded the right to work for women and obtained equal salaries (it started to be applied for teachers), it participated in the census of the workshops abandoned by their owners who took refuge in Versailles and organized self-managed workshops.

 Certain district committees demanded the closing of brothels with varying degrees of success.
 The Club des libres penseurs voted for the complete emancipation of women.

 The executive commission of the Commune supported the views of this committee without following up.
 According to Jacques Rougerie, historian of the Commune, it was only "a few groups of revolutionary women "26.

 The influence of the Union des femmes grew throughout the Commune, from organizing meetings and training in nursing to arming women and forcing the enlistment of men for the defense of Paris.